xpack-dev-tools/ninja-build-xpack/README-RELEASE.md

 - switch to the `xpack-develop` branch
 - if needed, merge the `xpack` branch

+### Update git repos

+To keep the development repository in sync with the original OpenOCD repository, in the `xpack-dev-tools/ninja` Git repo:

+- checkout `release`
+- merge from `upstream/release`
+- checkout `xpack-develop`
+- merge `release`
+- checkout `xpack`
+- merge `xpack-develop`

 ### Increase the version

-Determine the version (like `1.10.2`) and update the `scripts/VERSION` file; the format is `1.10.2-1`.
+Determine the version (like `1.10.2`) and update the `scripts/VERSION` file; the format is `1.10.2-2`.
 The fourth number is the xPack release number of this version.
 A fifth number will be added when publishing the package on the `npm` server.